 Although I grew up on homemade bread and have been making bread myself for many years, I never attempted soda bread until a few weeks ago.
-I don’t mean to offend those of you with Irish heritage or true-blue-Irish-born-and-raised folks but, honestly, I thought soda bead looked kind of dry and uninteresting.
-Being a yeast-based bread maker, I thought a quick bread (without yeast) couldn’t that good.
-Well, once again, I was wrong, really wrong… and this Cheddar Herb Savory Irish Soda Bread was the deal-breaker for me!
+I don't mean to offend those of you with Irish heritage or true-blue-Irish-born-and-raised folks but, honestly, I thought soda bead looked kind of dry and uninteresting.
+Being a yeast-based bread maker, I thought a quick bread (without yeast) couldn't that good.
+Well, once again, I was wrong (really wrong!)... this Cheddar Herb Savory Irish Soda Bread was the deal-breaker for me!

 So why did I suddenly decide to make Irish soda bread?
-It was in preparation for a trip we were taking this summer to Emerald Isle.
+It was in preparation for a trip we took to the beautiful Emerald Isle.
 Anytime Scott and I travel to a foreign country, I love to explore the cuisine of that area of the world before we leave.
 One of the foods that Ireland is famous for it their soda bread so, along with these Irish Shortbread Cookies and a beautiful and delicious Irish dessert, I thought soda bread recipes would be fun to try.

 After experimenting with several recipes, I decided to go with a savory version.
 Although not traditional in Ireland, the addition of cheddar cheese and fresh herbs makes for a delicious soda bread that goes well with soups, salads and just about any entree.

 Soda bread, in general, is very easy to throw together.
 Including the time to chop herbs and dice cheese, this fabulous savory soda bread will take less than an hour from start to serving thick, warm slices slathered with melting butter.